 The NPL ratio growth increases following an increase in inflation rates.
 This estimate indicates that in this sample of CEE countries, inflation negatively affects banks' asset quality.
-It can be concluded that the effect of higher interest rates due to inflation and declining economic conditions which are usually associated with rising inflation, prevail over the positve impact that inflation might have on borrowers' debt servicing capacities.
+It can be concluded that the effect of higher interest rates due to inflation and the declining economic conditions usually associated with rising inflation prevails over the positive impact that inflation might have on borrowers' debt servicing capacities.
 It is important to state that the central banks of the countries in the dataset all name maintaining price stability as their principal objective, as can be verified in the national laws on the said central banks (for example, Law on the Bulgarian National Bank, Article 2: "...the primary objective of the Bulgarian National Bank shall be to maintain price stability through ensuring the stability of the national currency and implementing monetary policy as provided for by this Law.").
-Such objective and overall focus of central banks on keeping inflation low is justified by this particular result within this analysis.
+Such an objective and the overall focus of central banks on keeping inflation low are justified by this particular result within this analysis.

-It is not surprising that the coefficient on the share prices index is not significant - the countries of the CEE region have small stock market capitalization, and the interactions between macroeconomic or financial sector indicators and stock markets are rarely confirmed in countries with underdeveloped financial markets.
+It is not surprising that the coefficient on the share price index is not significant - the countries of the CEE region have small stock market capitalization, and the interactions between macroeconomic or financial sector indicators and stock markets are rarely confirmed in countries with underdeveloped financial markets.
 Beck, Jakubik and Pilou (2013) have shown that a decline in stock market indices can significantly contribute to an increase in NPLs, but in countries with relatively large stock markets.
-For countries with small stock markets capitalisation relative to GDP, the effect is not statistically significant.
+For countries with small stock markets capitalization relative to GDP, the effect is not statistically significant.

-The effect of growth of current level of indebtness is statistically insignificant.
+The effect of the growth of the current level of indebtedness is statistically insignificant.
 This can be attributed to the levels of outstanding loans in the observed period.
-The data on loan level growth covers the time between the Q3:2007 and Q3:2012 when credit growth in the CEE countries was abruptly halted due to global liquitidy shocks caused by the global financial crisis.
-NPL ratio in all the countries in our sample, on the contrary, grew rapidly throughout the aforementioned period.
+The data on loan level growth covers the time between the Q3:2007 and Q3:2012 when credit growth in the CEE countries was abruptly halted due to global liquidity shocks caused by the global financial crisis.
+The NPL ratio in all the countries in our sample, on the contrary, grew rapidly throughout the aforementioned period.

 It is somewhat surprising that the coefficient on the increase of NEER is not significant.
-The countries of the CEE region are characterized by high level of foreign currency loans, and it is expected that the NPL ratio reacts strongly to exchange rate volatility.
-Exchange rate depreciations are, thus, expected to lead to an increase of NPL ratio (growth rate), in countries with a high degree of lending in foreign currency to unhedged borrowers.
+The countries of the CEE region are characterized by high level of foreign currency loans, and it is expected that the NPL ratio will react strongly to exchange rate volatility.
+Exchange rate depreciations are, thus, expected to lead to an increase of NPL ratio (growth rate) in countries with a high degree of lending in foreign currency to unhedged borrowers.
 In this analysis, the country with the highest level of foreign currency denominated loans in total loans is Latvia.
-However, Latvia has maintained its currency board arrangement vis-à-vis euro during the crisis, so the exchange rate must not have affected NPLs significantly.
+However, Latvia has maintained its currency board arrangement vis-à-vis the euro during the crisis, so the exchange rate could not have affected NPLs significantly.
 On the other hand, since interest rates had to increase to defend the currency board, higher lending rates might have contributed to the large increase of NPLs in that country.
 Hungary and Croatia are two other countries in the sample where foreign currency lending is widespread.
-In both countries the depreciation of the national currency against the Swiss Franc was associated with the deterioration of bank assets' quality.
-However, NEER is calculated as geometric weighted averages of bilateral exchange rates, where the most recent weights are based on trade in 2008 - 2010.
-For both countries, the largest weight is on euro exchange rate (for Croatia 60.6% of the index, for Hungary 51.5%). - which has remained relatively stable during the crisis.
-Finally, the correlation coefficient between NPL ratio and NEER yearly growth is negative, so the positive, yet insignificant coefficient in the estimation might be a result of NEER growth rate's correlation with other independent variables.
+In both countries the depreciation of the national currency against the Swiss franc was associated with the deterioration of bank assets' quality.
+However, NEER is calculated as the geometric weighted averages of bilateral exchange rates, where the most recent weights are based on trade in 2008-2010.
+For both countries, the largest weight is on the euro exchange rate (for Croatia 60.6% of the index, for Hungary 51.5%) - which has remained relatively stable during the crisis.

-5. CONCLUSION
+5 CONCLUSION